 Physiotherapy evaluations of musculoskeletal diseases were documented in only 7% (2/20) of the research [58,61].
 Comparing web-based evaluation with more conventional, in-person approaches was the overarching goal of this research.
-Patients were asked self-palpate complete modified to and selfadministered special tests using videoconferencing, which was once again used as part of mHealth.
+Patients were asked to self-palpate and complete modified self-administered special tests using videoconferencing, which was once again used as part of mHealth.
 Several objective parameters, including pain, range of motion, muscular strength, gait, and edoema, might be more precisely measured using mHealth, according to the findings.
 There was insufficient data to conclude that mHealth could effectively measure neurodynamic testing and spinal posture.